 Desired outcome: I would like to be able to access what I paid for by allowing me to change my email address.

-Gaia Online Gaia Online Review: Addictive and Shady Practices, Not for Kids or the Faint of Heart
+Gaia Online Review: Addictive and Shady Practices, Not for Kids or the Faint of Heart

 Been using Gaia Online since 2004, and I gotta say, it's not the best for kids or folks who can't resist a good gamble.
 They just added a dice game where you can bet real money for gold or items, and if you win, you can risk half your winnings to roll again.
 Not exactly the kind of thing you want your younger teens getting into.
 It's been promoting addictive behavior for a while now, and it's not getting any better.
 The site seems like it's on its last legs, and the investors are just trying to milk the users for all they're worth.
 The interface might look like it's for kids, but it's really just a breeding ground for addiction and depression.
 A lot of users who spend money on the site admit to being addicted to the Random Item Generators.
 It's not doing anything good for society anymore, and it's been that way since 2013.
 The worst part is that the company doesn't seem to care about their shady practices, like false advertising, arguing with users, breaking promises, stealing ideas without giving credit or compensation, and a bunch of other stuff.

-Is Gaia Online legit?
+Is Gaia Online Legit?

-Gaia Online earns 91% level of Trustworthiness
+Gaia Online earns a trustworthiness rating of 91%

 We found clear and detailed contact information for Gaia Online.
 The company provides a physical address, 2 phone numbers, and 2 emails, as well as 4 social media accounts.
 This demonstrates a commitment to customer service and transparency, which is a positive sign for building trust with customers.